-In some of our conversations with members, concerns about sleep disruption can actually be a big part of alcohol use – there can be a belief that alcohol helps them get to sleep and if they stop drinking or cut back, they might miss out on much-needed sleep – or that alcohol is somehow assisting the sleep process.
+In some of our conversations with members, concerns about sleep disruption can be a big part of alcohol use – there can be a belief that alcohol helps them get to sleep and if they stop drinking or cut back, they might miss much-needed sleep – or that alcohol is somehow assisting the sleep process.

-Why don’t I feel well rested after a night of sleep, if I’m drinking?
+Why don’t I feel well rested after a night of sleep if I’m drinking?

 Alcohol can have a stimulating or sedating effect depending on how much, and when, we drink.
 In fact, even drinking in the late afternoon or up to six hours before bedtime can disrupt our sleep, even if the alcohol is no longer in our bloodstream.

 Like many other short-acting sedatives, ‘rebound’ effects can occur and we can experience heightened arousal 2–3 hours after blood-alcohol concentrations fall close to zero; this can be experienced as those early morning awakenings where it is hard to return to sleep.
 This ‘rebound’ effect can also be associated with intensive dreaming or nightmares – contributing to disrupted sleep.

 An interesting fact is that we can quickly develop a tolerance to alcohol’s effect on our sleep, after only 3–9 nights of use.
 This means that while we are not necessarily noticing these sleep disruptions, the quality and pattern of our sleep cycle is being affected each time we drink alcohol, and this becomes our ‘new normal’.

 But alcohol helps me get to sleep!